Kylart/MalScraper/README.md

   </a>
 </p>

-At the moment, _MalScraper_ is able to:
+At the moment, _MalScraper_ allows one to:
 * Gather information about all the anime being releases in a season
 * Gather anime-related news (include light-novels, manga, films...).
 160 news available.
 * Make an anime search.